lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 <b>dump / lagrit /</b> file_name / [cmo_name]/ [binary OR ascii]
 </pre>

-Write a LaGriT restart file that contains geometry and mesh object information.  `cmo_name` can be `-all-` in which case all mesh objects are written to the file or it can specify a list of mesh objects to be written.
+Write a LaGriT restart file that contains geometry and mesh object information.
+The geometry belongs to the `cmo_name` with which it was created.
+The  `cmo_name` can be `-all-` in which case all mesh objects are written to the file or it can specify a list of mesh objects to be written.
 A subsequent read/lagrit command will restart the code at the state at which the `dump` command was issued.
 The default file type is binary.

 <br>